vivekjoshy/openskill.py/.github/PULL_REQUEST_TEMPLATE.md

-By submitting this Pull Request or typing my (user)name below, I affirm the [Developer Certificate of Origin](https://developercertificate.org) with respect to all commits and content included in this PR, and understand I am releasing the same under Erin's Apache 2.0 license.
+By submitting this Pull Request or typing my (user)name below, I affirm the [Developer Certificate of Origin](https://developercertificate.org) with respect to all commits and content included in this PR, and understand I am releasing the same under openskill.py's MIT license.

 <!--- TYPE YOUR USER/NAME AFTER THE FOLLOWING: --->
 I certify the above statement is true and correct: